Eontec/eontec.github.io/_posts/2023-06-01-Black-Guild-V1C3.md

 「I no longer feel uncomfortable that I can't see his movements」

 「Amazing!
 Who is he!?
-A famous explorer?」(Tl: THhs is said in English to show it's a foreigner)
+A famous explorer?」(Tl: This is said in English to show it's a foreigner)

 「Finally, foreigners started coming.」